-Planning: Launch into a great year with the Sample Timeline and Plan of Work.
+Planning: Launch into a great year with the sample timeline and plan of work.

-How to Ask: Quickly create and share effective membership recruitment messages.
+Recruitment: Create and share effective membership recruitment messages throughout the year.

-Engaging Members: Make it easy on yourself!
-Engaged members are more likely to help recruit others and to join again next year.
+Engagement: Engaged members are more likely to help recruit others and to join again next year.

-Celebrate Your Successes: Remember, you are your PTA's biggest cheerleader!
+Celebration: You are your PTA's biggest cheerleader!
 No one will know how well your PTA is doing if you do not tell them.
+Be proud of every accomplishment, big or small!